msanchezgrice/innervoices/README.md

 - Provider: OpenAI (UI is OpenAI‑only; Anthropic disabled due to browser CORS)
 - Model: `gpt-5-mini` by default
 - Max tokens: 25,000 (fallback defaults across services)
-- TTS provider: ElevenLabs by default
+- TTS provider: OpenAI Realtime by default (ElevenLabs optional backup)
   - Preferred voice name: “Michael C Vincent”
   - On first TTS call, if a voice ID isn’t configured, the app lists your ElevenLabs voices and persists the ID of the matching name (case-insensitive).
-- Browser SpeechSynthesis: used as fallback if ElevenLabs fails or is disabled
+- No browser SpeechSynthesis fallback

 ---